bartolo7/React-Native-E2E-Automation/README.md

 ## 10 Improvements

-The automated can be run in paralle by using Selenium grid.
+The automatiion can be improve by running the test in parallel with Selenium grid.
 Check the links below:

 https://appiumpro.com/editions/54